-Now, this would be fine if I had multiple devices like a smart phone that was synced with my emails, but I don’t.
+Now, this would be fine if I had multiple devices like a smartphone that was synced with my emails, but I don’t.
 Just an old flip phone for emergencies.

 And… one can only remember so many passwords especially if they are numerical, alphabetical with special characters.

-Good news is that I was able to remember one and consequently could get into my work email, but not my personal one.
+The good news is that I was able to remember one and consequently could get into my work email, but not my personal one.

-Think… no emails, no facebook, no youtube, no Google.
+Think… no emails, no Facebook, no Youtube, no Google.